dvbenson/dvbenson/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Daniel VB
 =================================================================================================================================

-Junior Software Developer
+Full Stack Software Developer
 -------------------------------------

-Career-changer recently graduating from an intensive 13-week Northcoders’ Bootcamp - looking to transfer my technical skills and user-centred service experience into a Dev role.

-Love Javascript, React and full-stack development.
-Branching out and teaching myself Python and Django, amongst other things.
+Lover of all things Javascript, React and full-stack development.
+Diving into TypeScript and Next.js currently, whilst honing my design skills with Framer.
 Powerful ADHDer, deep-diving into knowing everything and constantly learning to master the tech infront of me.

 Creative thinker (and doer), inherently gravitate towards unstanding the why and how under the hood as well as the hood.

-Interested in UI/UX design, graphic design and illustration.
-Functionality and form.
+Interested in UI/UX, design, illustration, data visualisation and AI/LLMs.
+Loves functionality and form.

-Passionate about data visualisation, Ai, machine-learning and finTech.

 Reach out if you'd like to collaborate, network or generally speak tech!

-* 🌍  I'm based in London
+* 🌍  Based in the UK
 * ✉️  You can contact me at [danielvictorbenson@gmail.com](mailto:danielvictorbenson@gmail.com)

 ### Skills